 Austin, TX 78704

 Austin was my hometown when I decided to start fulltime RVing in 2001.
-So whenever I return to visit family, Pecan Grove is my absolute favorite Austin RV park.
+So whenever I returned to visit family, Pecan Grove was my absolute favorite Austin RV park.
 It’s definitely the best bet for exploring the music venues on 6th Street or when other special events are in town, especially Austin City Limits (ACL) in October (walking distance); also for exploring the state capitol, beautiful Zilker Park, and my favorite Tex-Mex restaurant (Chuy’s) is within walking distance.
 The park itself really is in the midst of an old pecan tree grove – nice and shady – you couldn’t ask for a more convenient spot with an “Old Austin” feel to it.

 In this shot you can see my motorhome during the summer when the pecan trees are in full bloom.

 Street scene looking the other way toward Barton Springs Road

 Although I didn’t anticipate it when I first arrived in November, 2008, due to health issues and family drama, I wound up being here for over 2 years.
 Here is a shot of the same scene during wintertime when the pecan trees are bare.

 The bumper sticker on the Airstream says it all.
 We all worry how long this RV park will stay open due to land values in downtown skyrocketing.
 Other parks in the area have already bit the dust to make way for high rise condos.

 Doodle Bug the Clown is one of Pecan Grove’s most colorful residents.
 All us kids get a big kick out of her!
 “Nuts” or not, my neighbors at Pecan Grove were the best!
 I made lifelong friends here and we’ll all be sad when this old Austin landmark is no more.